djokobandjur/vit-positional-adversarial/README.md

 <br>

-### In order to reproduce results undertake the following steps:
+### In order to reproduce results presented in the paper, using Google Colab (recommended) undertake the following steps:

 ### **Step 1 --- Google Drive Preparation**
 *   Create a folder named `pe_experiment` in your root Google Drive directory.